 {% endfor %}

-Here,archivesIt is a collection of document lists,itemIt represents a document object from the collection in each loop.
-Throughitem.Linkanditem.TitleWe can easily access the link and title of each document.
+here,archivesIt is a collection of document lists,itemIt represents a document object from the collection in each iteration.
+Byitem.Linkanditem.TitleWe can easily access the link and title of each document.

 In the loop, you can also access some special variables that provide information about the current loop state, such as:

-forloop.Counter: The current loop number, starting from 1.forloop.Revcounter: Current number of remaining elements in the loop.
+forloop.Counter: The current loop iteration number, starting from 1.forloop.Revcounter: The remaining number of elements in the current loop.

 These variables are very useful when applying different styles to specific items in the list: